its-everdred/rancho-del-vote/README.md

 ## The Solution: Ranked-Choice Delegation

-Rancho Del Vote introduces a new voting mechanism where:
+Ranked Choice Delegation introduces a new voting mechanism where:

 1. **Ranked Delegate Lists**: Token holders define a ranked list of trusted delegates (e.g., [Alice, Bob, Carol])
 2. **Cascading Fallback**: If a token holder doesn't vote directly, their voting power cascades through their ranked list